jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 rating | decimal | Rating for this business (value ranges from 1, 1.5, ...
 4.5, 5)
-latitude | decimal | City geo location - latitude coordinates of this business longitude | decimal | City geo location - longitude coordinates of this business transactions | string[] | List of Yelp transactions that the business is registered for.
+latitude | decimal | City geo location - latitude coordinates of this business longitude | decimal | City geo location - longitude coordinates of this business transactions | string[] | List of transactions that the business is registered for.
 Current supported values are pickup, delivery and restaurant_reservation. price | string | Price level of the business.
 Value is one of $, $$, $$$ and $$$$. display_phone | string | Array of strings that if organized vertically give an address that is in the standard address format for the business's country display_phone | string | Phone number of the business formatted nicely to be displayed to users.
 The format is the standard phone number format for the business's country